MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/bots.md

 ms.date: 18/12/2018
 ms.topic: article
 ms.prod: playfab
+ROBOTS: NOINDEX,NOFOLLOW
 keywords: playfab, multiplayer, networking, communication fabric, bots ms.localizationpriority: medium
 ---

 # Bots

+> [!IMPORTANT]
+> This feature is currently in **Private Preview**.
+>
+> It is provided to give you an early look at an upcoming feature and to allow you to provide feedback while it is still in development.
+>
+> Access to this feature is restricted to select titles.
+If you are interested in trying it, you can request access by submitting a ticket on [support.playfab.com](https://support.playfab.com/hc/en-us/requests/new).

 PlayFab Communication Fabric v1.2 introduces experimental integration with Azure-powered chat bots.
 These pre-baked personalities connect to the network and use voice and text to chat with 2-6 connected players.